laurenelizabethroberts/weblog-threat-hunter/README.md

 -c → Config file for detection rules

 --top-talkers → Number of top IPs/endpoints to display

+# Configuration
+This project uses a YAML file to define detection rules.
+A sample file is included: config.sample.yaml.

+To use it, copy and rename:
+cp config.sample.yaml config.yaml

+Then run the tool with:
+python webloghunter.py -i samples/access.log -o reports -c config.yaml

+You can edit config.yaml to add or remove detection rules.
+Each rule uses regex patterns to catch suspicious requests (SQLi, XSS, brute force, etc.).

 # Example Output:
 [INFO] Processing logs...